Knee Ligament Repair or Reconstruction

 connects the kneecap to the tibia), the hamstring tendon (from the back of the thigh),

 or other autografts.
 The tendon graft may come from the person (autograft).
 Or it

 may come from an organ donor (allograft).

-- The healthcare provider will drill small holes in the tibia and femur where the torn
+The surgeon will drill small holes in the tibia and femur where the torn ligament

-- The healthcare provider will thread the graft through the holes and attach it with
+The surgeon will thread the graft through the holes and attach it with surgical staples,

 The incision will be closed with stitches or surgical staples.

 A sterile bandage or dressing will be applied.